 He may have been the most powerful man in the world, but John F. Kennedy learned that there are some things even the President of the United States can't do.
 He commanded a military of nearly 3 million people who would follow his orders without question, but there was one person to whom he needed to...
 Continue Reading →

 Everyone likes money because of the value it has in itself.
 Coin collectors like certain kinds of money because of its rarity or historical value.
 Every once in a while currency comes around that is just plain fun.
 In 2007 the nation of Mongolia chose to honor US President John F. Kennedy because of his...
 Continue Reading →

+President John F. Kennedy was one of the best known humorists to occupy the White House, and he rarely missed a chance to employ humor.
 In 1961 New York Post columnist Leonard Lyons wrote to the President and informed that a JFK signature was then selling for $75, while George Washington’s was priced at $175.
 Lyons received the...
 Continue Reading →